cloudmesh-community/book/chapters/cloud/datacenter.md

 Another good way of reducing the energy consumption is to install water cooled doors directly at he rack as shown in @fig:watercooleddoor.
-Cooling even can be actively scontrolled so that in case of idle servers less energy is spend to conduct the cooling.
-THere are many vendors that provide such cooling solutions.
+Cooling even can be actively controlled so that in case of idle servers less energy is spend to conduct the cooling.
+There are many vendors that provide such cooling solutions.